Stanley-Ye/W209-Final-Project/README.md

 ### To-Do:
 * Create derived data for a few stocks.
 * Annotate a regular stock chart with event dates (e.g., earnings, dividends).
+  - Start by building chart in Jupyter notebook and then move to Vis tool (e.g., D3, Tableau).

 ### Input Data: